 I’m super excited about getting married.
 The idea of getting all our friends and family together for one big party is certainly my idea of fun.
-At the same time I want it to be cost effective and also considerate of not being too wasteful, so here are some tips that I have picked up along the way during my own planning.
+At the same time I want it to be cost effective and not too wasteful, so here are some tips that I’ve picked up along the way during my planning.

 Do you have a friend who’s a hairdresser?
 Maybe a flower arranger or a musician?
 How about a singer, a beautician or an events planner?
 This is a great way to cut costs but also show those closest to you that you value what they can do.
 They might be able to give you a discounted rate or, if you’re the bride or groom-to-be, you could even ask for their help as their present to you.

-This does depend on being organised the time before your wedding and having access to a garden in full bloom, but what a lovely home-made touch to your wedding celebrations.
+This does depend on being organised the time before your wedding and having access to a garden in full bloom, but what a lovely homemade touch to your wedding celebrations.
 You could pick some petals, dry them out and use them for confetti.
-What’s more is that these will breakdown naturally so your chosen venue will be happy with you!
-You could also make your own flower displays, buttonholes, hairpieces or bouquets from a home-grown source, get creative!
+What’s more, these will break down naturally so your chosen venue will be happy with you!
+You could also make your own flower displays, buttonholes, hairpieces or bouquets from a homegrown source – get creative!

-5. A different kind of wedding favour or gift.
+5. Give a different kind of wedding favour or gift